Skip to content

 Undeniably, time is a precious commodity in health care.
 Still, it often takes extra time to ensure that communication with health care providers is accessible for patients and aligns with their unique support needs.
 This is particularly the case when there are no established policies or procedures to ensure effective communication strategies and other accommodations for individuals with disabilities—some of which are legally mandated.

 Nevertheless, it’s critical that health care practitioners take the time to make sure the needs of people with communication disabilities are met from the start of any encounter.
-This leads me back to the question I referenced at the outset of this column.
-By asking a person, “What communication supports do you need?” before you launch into a visit or other interaction, you can transform the patient experience and do your work more effectively.
+By asking one simple question of a person, “What communication supports do you need?” before you launch into a visit or other interaction, you can transform the patient experience and do your work more effectively.

 Poorer outcomes, safety concerns